DivyaTak1/DivyaTak1/README.md

 - **Project Management:** Known to agile methodologies and comfortable with various project management tools.

 ## 📈 Recent Projects
-- **Project 1:** [HR Analytics] - I am currently working on an exciting HR Analytics project with Aiverient, a leading analytics firm known for its deep analytics expertise across various industries.This project involves the application of data analytics to improve the way we identify, attract, acquire, develop, and retain talent.
+- **Project 1:** [HR Analytics] - worked on an exciting HR Analytics project with Aiverient, a leading analytics firm known for its deep analytics expertise across various industries.This project involves the application of data analytics to improve the way we identify, attract, acquire, develop, and retain talent.
 Through this project, I aim to demonstrate the power of HR Analytics in driving business outcomes and fostering a data-driven decision-making culture within the organization by applying all my skills and knowledge that i carry .
+- **Project 2:** [Ecommerce store Analysis] - currently leading the “Olist Store Analysis” project within the e-commerce domain as a part of my internship with Aiverient.
+This project involves working with nine distinct datasets, which initially required extensive data cleaning, transformation, and loading.
+My responsibilities encompassed addressing missing columns, conducting critical analyses, and ultimately creating three interactive and insightful dashboards using Excel, Power BI, and Tableau.
+-Cleaned and transformed raw data to ensure its suitability for analysis.
+-Addressed missing data points and inconsistencies.
+-Prepared the datasets for subsequent analysis.

   ## 📫 How to reach me

-You can reach me at takdivya45@gmail.com or on LinkedIn. ( https://www.linkedin.com/in/divya-tak-130432296/ )
+You can reach me at divyatak35@gmail.com or on LinkedIn. ( https://www.linkedin.com/in/divya-tak-130432296/ )

 Thank you for visiting my GitHub profile!